LinuxSharedTopic Design

 For the basic API, see the "Shared-Memory Topic (Linux)" page in the basic message-system section.

-This page focuses on the boundary between LinuxSharedTopic<T> and ordinary Topic, and on the
+The material below covers the boundary between LinuxSharedTopic<T> and ordinary Topic, and the

 tradeoffs behind the current implementation.

-1. Why it is not folded back into Topic
+1. Why it is kept separate from Topic

 LinuxSharedTopic<T> solves Linux / Webots inter-process communication, large-payload sharing,